-Becoming debt-free on a low income
+Best ways to become debt-free on a low income

 First things first: Figure out how much you owe.
 Once you know the total amount of debt you have, you’ll be able to research repayment strategies that fit your situation.
 After you’ve listed out your debt details, you can crunch the numbers—it could be a good idea to plug them into a debt payoff calculator so you can estimate when you’ll be debt-free and learn how much you can save on interest.

 Here are some popular ways to become debt-free that you should consider:

 1. Debt snowball